pytorch/serve/examples/intel_extension_for_pytorch/README.md

 ```
 on a machine with Intel(R) Xeon(R) Platinum 8180 CPU, 2 sockets, 28 cores per socket, 2 threads per core.
 Launcher will bind worker 0 to cores 0-13, worker 1 to cores 14-27, worker 2 to cores 28-41, and worker 3 to cores 42-55.

-All it needs to be done to use TorchServe with launcher's core pinning is to enable launcher in `config.properties`.
+All it needs to use TorchServe with launcher's core pinning is to enable launcher in `config.properties`.

 Add the following lines to `config.properties` in the benchmark directory to use launcher's core pinning:
 ```